Mars: War Logs

 Mars: War Logs is a cyberpunk role-playing video game developed by Spiders and published by Focus Home Interactive.
-The game is set on Mars and was released on April 26, 2013.
-It features a character who can specialize in stealth, combat or 'technomancy'.
+It was released in 2013 for Microsoft Windows, Xbox 360 (via Xbox Live Arcade), and PlayStation 3 (via PlayStation Network).
+The game is set on Mars and features a character who can specialize in stealth, combat or 'technomancy'.

 Spiders CEO Jehanne Rousseau has described the game as featuring a variety of companions and side-quests, as well as a world which reacts to the moral choices made by the player.
-On June 18, 2013 a new English localization was released for the game, containing rewritten game text and rerecorded dialog.
-A sequel, The Technomancer, was released on June 28, 2016.
+In June 2013, a new English localization was released for the game, containing rewritten game text and rerecorded dialog.
+A paraquel, The Technomancer, was released in 2016.